Italian campaigns of the French Revolutionary Wars: Second Coalition (1799–1801)

-Suvorov, acting under orders from the Coalition high command, paused to gather his strength for an offensive in Autumn.
+Suvorov, acting under orders from the Coalition high command, paused to gather his strength for an offensive in autumn.
 On 9 August, the French launched offensive of 38,000 men called the Battle of Novi.
 The offensive was thoroughly defeated by Suvorov, and resulted in the death of Joubert.
 Moreau, who had yet to depart for the Rhine, seized the initiative and led the survivors back to Genoa and began preparing a defence of the city.

-However at that time the Allied high command in Vienna ordered Suvorov to move out of Italy and concentrate on breaking through the Swiss front.
+However, at that time the Allied high command in Vienna ordered Suvorov to move out of Italy and concentrate on breaking through the Swiss front.
 The respite thus given the reeling Army of Italy led to a turning point in the war.
 Melas, who resumed command of Coalition forces in Italy, now almost exclusively Austrian, paused the offensive and consolidated his forces, now that the Russians had been removed from Italy.

-By the spring of 1800 Russia had withdrawn entirely from the Coalition.
+By the spring of 1800, Russia had withdrawn entirely from the Coalition.
 The situation in Italy, however, was still very much on the side of the Coalition.
 Melas had some 100,000 men under his command, opposed by just 50,000 French troops who were thoroughly dispersed.
 The Allies prepared for a thrust into southern France and across the Rhine, much further north.
 Melas moved forward slowly, laying siege to Genoa and halting his advance elsewhere.

-It was at this time that the First Consul of France, Napoleon Bonaparte (who had seized French power in the Brumaire Coup of 9 November 1799) led his Reserve Army through the Great St Bernard pass with the aim of relieving Masséna in the Siege of Genoa, who was threatened by severe food shortages resulting from the combination of encirclement on land and naval blockade by the British.
+It was at this time that the First Consul of France, Napoleon Bonaparte (who had seized French power in the Brumaire Coup of 9 November 1799), led his Reserve Army through the Great St Bernard pass with the aim of relieving Masséna in the Siege of Genoa, who was threatened by severe food shortages resulting from the combination of encirclement on land and naval blockade by the British.

 Genoa fell before the First Consul could reach it.
 He concentrated his army and struck at the Austrians in an attempt to beat them before they too concentrated their forces again.
 The Reserve Army fought a battle at Montebello on 9 June before the main confrontation at Marengo.
 The consul was almost defeated here until General Desaix made a timely arrival with reinforcements and drove back Melas, thus turning a French rout into a French victory.
 In this counter-attack Desaix was killed, but Bonaparte later honoured him with monuments commemorating his bravery and his name has the place of honour on the face of the Arc de Triomphe, which was erected to celebrate Napoleon's victories.

-Marengo was the last major engagement on the Italian front during the Revolutionary Wars.
-Following it the massive Battle of Hohenlinden brought the Austrians to the negotiating table (signing the Armistice of Treviso) and the war ended shortly after.